-Managers of small and medium-sized enterprises (SMEs) often have to be multi-instrumentalists, solving a wide spectrum of business issues at the same time.
-However, when the time comes to expand and obtain financing from a bank, versatility alone is not enough.
-Marius Bačianskas, Head of Lending at SME Bank, advises what homework done in advance will ease and simplify agreement with the bank regarding financing.
+Managers of small and medium-sized enterprises (SMEs) often have to wear many hats, handling a wide range of business issues simultaneously.
+However, when it comes time to expand and secure bank financing, versatility alone is not enough.
+Marius Bačianskas, Head of Lending at SME Bank, advises on the homework that can simplify agreement with the bank.

-“The bank looks at a business not only through tables of numbers, but through the prism of trust.
-An SME company’s homework – accounting data submitted on time and with quality, a deep understanding of its business financial indicators, and a clear strategy – are the foundations on which we build a mutually beneficial partnership,” says M. Bačianskas.
+“A bank views a business not just through data tables, but through the prism of trust.
+For an SME, ‘homework’ means high-quality, timely accounting data, a deep understanding of financial indicators, and a clear strategy.
+These are the foundations of a mutually beneficial partnership,” says Bačianskas.

-According to him, submitting qualitatively prepared financial statements on time is not only an obligation to the state.
-For the bank, it is the main indicator of whether you are managing your business.
-The bank will pay attention to how promptly you receive accounting data.
-If in April you still do not know the January results, it signals a lack of control to the bank.
-Advice: aim to see the previous month’s accounting results by the 15th day of the next month.
+According to him, submitting accurate financial reports on time is not just a regulatory requirement; for a bank, it is the primary indicator of how you manage your business.
+Banks notice how promptly you access your data.
+If you don’t know your January results by April, it signals a lack of control.
+His advice: aim to review the previous month’s results by the 15th of the following month.

 “It is not necessary for an SME manager to have a finance degree, but you must understand three main business financial indicators,” reminds the bank’s head of lending.